 In 1933, Roosevelt appoint young men as “soil soldiers” to begin to repair the damaged landscape.
 Workers also built many community structures at parks.
 This photo used with permission from the OKC Zoo Historical Archive, 1935.

-Phyllis Davidson (my mother), native of Blue, OK and daughter of Edna Eades recalls that her grandmother, Nanny Duncan, reused her dishwater in Chandler, OK.
+Phyllis Davidson (my mother), native of Blue, OK, and daughter of Edna Eades recalls that her grandmother, Nanny Duncan, reused her dishwater in Chandler, OK.
 She would put it under the sink until the next washing.
 “I don’t know how we kept from getting more sick back then.
-We didn’t have no soap, and after we washed dishes, we could just wring the great out of the dish rags,” said Edna Eades.
+We didn’t have no soap, and after we washed dishes, we could just wring the grease out of the dish rags,” said Edna Eades.

 What are considered necessities today were considered luxuries back in the thirties.

 “We had no Chapstick back then.
 Kids used to go around with a red ring around their mouths where they had licked their lips.
 Daddy would tell us to put ear wax on our lips.
 I’m not sure if it was to help our lips, or because it tasted so bad that we wouldn’t lick them,” said Phyllis Davidson.
 “We didn’t have hand lotion or Kleenexes; things we take for granted today.
 I remember one time we found a bottle of hand lotion real cheap, so we got it.
 It sat around until it turned sour.
-We felt like it was the only lotion we had and it had to last for the rest of our lives, or that we had to save it for company.”
+We felt like it was the only lotion we had, and it had to last for the rest of our lives, or that we had to save it for company.”

 “I think people from our generation are awful pack rats.
 We didn’t have much, so we were very careful with what we did have,” said Myrtle Davidson.

-“That may be the reason it is hard to spent money.
+“That may be the reason it is hard to spend money.
 I think your raising had an effect on how you are through the rest of your life,” continued Edna Eades.
 It is hard for her to get rid of old clothes because, “They’re perfectly good clothes, they just don’t fit anymore.”

 Phyllis Davidson remembers cleaning through her mother’s closet a few years ago.
 “We found several electric blankets in there that she’d received for Christmas; all of them were unopened.
 She said that she was afraid of those new electric things, plus she was saving them in case someone came over.”

-Lois Marshall of Sayre, Oklahoma feels like rough times made better people.
+Lois Marshall of Sayre, OK, feels like rough times made better people.
 “Now when we get something, we appreciate it and make a dollar go a long ways.
 Some people may call us stingy but the thirties made us that way.”

 Living Without Food

 A teacher from Elmore City, Fan Joe Potts, had similar experiences.
-Her children like cornbread, so she told them, “Bring cornbread in your school lunch tomorrow and I’ll bring beans.”
+Her children liked cornbread, so she told them, “Bring cornbread in your school lunch tomorrow and I’ll bring beans.”
 She would then cook the beans on a pot-bellied stove in the classroom.

 Dr. Richard Lowitt, historian, blames food as the original cause of the depression.
 According to him, over-production and under-consumption was the problem that ushered in economic failure.
 Women were largely responsible for this because when the flapper style became popular in the 1920s, women began dieting, lowering food consumption.
 (9)

 Food became short for people and livestock.
-“The government shipped in hay by the cartloads and the men lined up for their quotas.
-Then the government started giving out commodities which gave people something to eat.
+“The government shipped in hay by the cartloads, and the men lined up for their quotas.
+Then the government started giving out commodities, which gave people something to eat.
 Schools began receiving canned meat, and children would bring a few vegetables, mostly potatoes, and the hot lunches were born.
 We got an old coal oil stove and someone brought a wash boiler in which we cooked our stew,” said Thelma Bemount Campbell of Woodward, OK.

 “There was the lunch the government gave us at school.
 We had two cups, one for soup and the other for wheat pudding, which sometimes had raisins in it.
 We were very thankful for the warm food,” said Lois Marshall.

 Many kind-hearted families shared what little they had, such as the family of Ernestine Scoggins of Tulsa, OK.
 Her dad got up early in the morning to get helpers for the farm, people without jobs.
 “This is the good way mamma and papa carried it out.
 Negroes stood by the mailbox waiting.
 Dad would take about ten.
 The wives of these men loved to help mamma cook.
-She did not skimp on their food, either, they had the same thing we did, and my mother had seven kids of her own.”
+She did not skimp on their food, either.
+They had the same thing we did, and my mother had seven kids of her own.”

 Juanita Kemena recalled her father’s concern for the hungry as well.
 He was working at a building job.
 At lunch, he and the other workers noticed that one man ate his sack lunch in the corner by himself.
-They went to find out why, and all he had was “a boiled or baked potato then he saved the peelings for his lunch for tomorrow.”
+They went to find out why, and all he had was “a boiled or baked potato, then he saved the peelings for his lunch for tomorrow.”
 The men took up a collection for him that day.

 Some families found themselves so hard up that they turned to stealing food.
 Ida Stevens relayed one story of a man going into her father’s general store.
 The man was poor, but he filled a sack full of groceries.
 “It come to almost twenty dollars.
 The man said, ‘I can’t pay you, but if you try to take it from me, I’ll fight you.’
 The man left with the groceries, but later he sent a check for thirty dollars after he got a job somewhere.”